renevanosnabrugge/guitar-chord-maker/README.md

 ### 🎵 Song Building
 - **Song Builder**: Combine chords into sequences to create songs
+- **Suggest Chords**: Search for chord progressions by song title and artist
+- **Strumming Patterns**: Add and edit strumming patterns for your songs
 - **Drag and Drop**: Easily arrange chord progressions
 - **Song Metadata**: Add artist, key, tempo, difficulty, and notes
 - **Song Preview**: Visual representation of your chord sequences